The Saints (Australian band): 1973–1976: Formative years

 The Saints' original members were Brisbane schoolmates Bailey, Kuepper and Hay.
 They had formed Kid Galahad and the Eternals in 1973 with Irish-raised Bailey on vocals, Brisbane-born Hay on piano and German-born Kuepper on guitar.
-Their musical inspirations came from 1950s rock 'n' roll musicians such as Little Richard and Elvis Presley (their name referenced his 1962 film, Kid Galahad) and 1960s proto-punk bands like the Missing Links, the Stooges and MC5.
+Their musical inspirations came from 1950s rock 'n' roll musicians such as Little Richard and Elvis Presley (their name referenced his 1962 film Kid Galahad) and 1960s proto-punk bands like the Missing Links, the Stooges and MC5.
 They rehearsed in a shed at the back of Hay's place, which was opposite the local police headquarters.
-During an appearance on Top of the pops on UK TV, where bands were required to mime to their tracks, Bailey dropped the microphone and stopped syncing while he bent down slowly to retrieve it.
-For most of the rest of the track he was either not syncing or out of time with the track.

 The band renamed themselves the Saints in 1974, inspired by Leslie Charteris's character The Saint.
 They played covers of Del Shannon, Connie Francis and Ike and Tina Turner – "exploding them almost beyond recognition with energy".
 Jeffrey Wegener joined on drums and Hay switched to bass guitar.
 Wegener had left by 1975, Hay moved to drums and Kym Bradshaw joined on bass guitar.
 Contemporaneous with Ramones, the group were employing the fast tempos, raucous vocals and "buzz saw" guitar that characterised early punk rock.
 Kuepper explained that they played faster and faster as they were nervous in front of audiences.
 The police would often break up their gigs, and arrests were frequent.
 Unable to obtain bookings, Bailey and Hay converted the Petrie Terrace house they shared into the 76 Club so they had a venue to play in.
 According to Australian rock historian, Ian McFarlane, they had developed their "own distinctive sound as defined by Kuepper's frenetic, whirlwind guitar style and Bailey's arrogant snarl".